jheising/lambpack/readme.md

 # lambda-pack

-A no nonsense Lambda function packager— walks the dependency tree of a lambda handler source file and packages it up into a .zip file suitable for uploading to AWS Lambda.
+A no nonsense Lambda function packager for node.js— walks the dependency tree of a lambda handler source file and packages it up into a .zip file suitable for uploading to AWS Lambda.

 ### Installing It